divetm/Building-your-first-Sigfox-connected-prototype/README.md

 Introduction
 ----
 The goal of this repo is to learn how to build your own IoT device prototype using a Sigfox-connected devkit and a couple of components.
 If you want to learn more about Sigfox's technology, don't hesitate to checkout [this repo](https://github.com/divetm/Getting-started-with-Sigfox).
-Here we will focus on getting you ready to build your first Sigfox-connected prototype from scratch.
+Here, we will focus on getting you ready to build your first Sigfox-connected prototype from scratch.

 1. [A quick overview of what Sigfox is](#a-quick-overview-of-what-sigfox-is)
   a.
 [The technology](#the-technology)